Subject Offerings

 Units: 3-0-3; first half of term

-(First Half Term: Ends Mar 21) Introduces rudiments of Latin to students with little or no prior knowledge of the subject.
-Aimed at laying a foundation to begin reading ancient and/or medieval literary and historical texts.
-Latin I and Latin II may be combined by petition (after completion of both) to count as a single HASS-H. [Pre-1900]
+(First Half-Term: Ends Oct 17) Introduces basics of ancient Greek: the language of Plato, Sophocles, Thucydides, Euclid, the New Testament, and more!
+Aimed at laying a foundation to begin reading ancient and/or medieval texts.
+Greek I and II may be combined (after completion of both) to count as a single HASS-H. [Pre-1900]

 Units: 3-0-3; second half of term